Posts

 Image

 Sister Sledge With three disco classics in the middle, the mix flows slowly from electro pop into some serious disco and synthesized funk, built upon heavy electro beats.
 Electro (short for either electro-funk or electro-boogie) is a genre of electronic music and early hip hop directly influenced by the use of TR-808 drum machines, and funk sampling.
 Records in the genre typically feature drum machines and heavy electronic sounds, usually without vocals, although if vocals are present they are delivered in a deadpan manner, often through electronic distortion such as vocoding and talkboxing.
 Electro started around 1980 with bands like Zapp and ended by the end of the decade, when it split into swingbeat, house and hip hop, but the sound is still used in popular music (Ronika, Miami Horror).
-About electro origins dj pioneer Greg Wilson says: “It was all about stretching the boundaries that had begun to stifle black music, and its influences lay not only with German technopop wiza
+About electro origins dj pioneer Greg Wilson says: “It was all about stretching the boundaries that had begun to stifle black music, and its influences lay not only with German technopop wizard

 Mellow Moods Forgotten Gems